Pests

 Prevention

-• Wipe all leaf surfaces with a damp cloth monthly — this is the single most effective prevention for mites on Schefflera
+• Wipe all leaf surfaces with a damp cloth monthly — this single habit is probably the most effective mite prevention available for Schefflera specifically, given how much its dust-prone, broad foliage benefits from it

-• Maintain above 40% humidity in winter; mites are less active and reproduce more slowly in higher humidity
+• Maintain humidity above 40% through winter; mites are measurably less active and slower to reproduce in less arid air

-• Quarantine new plants before introducing near established Schefflera
+• Quarantine any new plant for two to three weeks before it goes near an established Schefflera

-• Keep away from heating vents where dry, hot air concentrates
+• Keep the plant a reasonable distance from heating vents and radiators, where the driest, warmest air in the room concentrates

 Quick Summary